Jamie Denbo, ‘Orange Is The New Black’ Actress, Too Old To Play Wife Of 57-Year-Old Man

-Jamie Denbo, Orange Is The New Black actress, is not impressed at being told that she is too old to play the wife of a 57-year-old actor.
+Jamie Denbo, an actress in Orange Is The New Black, is not impressed at being told that she is too old to play the wife of a 57-year-old actor.
 She is 43-years-old.
 She went to Twitter to speak out about the subject.

 On Wednesday, May 3, 2017, Jamie Denbo turned to her fans on Twitter to share her disgust about the fact that she’d been turned down for an age appropriate role because of her age.